Virginia Fair Housing Act: An Overview

 - Subject the same screening criteria to all prospective tenants.

-- Treat all tenants equally when you start renting out your property.
+- Treat all tenants equally when you start renting out your rental.

 - Accept all tenant applications.
 You can only deny an application if, for example, it is for a tenant who is not capable of paying rent.
-You can not deny an application because they belong to a protected class.
+You can not deny an application because they belong to one of the fair housing protected classes.

 - Conduct background checks on every applicant, regardless of their protected class.